Peixinhos da Horta: Authentic Portuguese Tempura Green Beans

 • Wash the green beans thoroughly, trim their ends, if you are using flat green beans, cut them in half.

-• Blanch them in hot water with a pinch of salt for 2 minutes.
-Transfer the beans to an ice bath.
+• Blanch them in boiling water with a generous sprinkle of salt for 4 minutes.
+Immediately transfer the blanched beans to an ice bath.
 Drain, pat them dry with kitchen paper, then set aside.

 • Meanwhile, place a pan suitable for deep frying over low to medium heat, fill it with the vegetable oil.
 Let it heat up slowly while you prepare the batter.